Walkthrough: Look up AMI IDs with a Lambda-backed custom resource - AWS CloudFormation

 All the resources that you created are deleted.

-Now that you understand how to create and use Lambda functions with AWS CloudFormation, you can use the sample template and code from this walkthrough to build other stacks and functions.
+Now that you understand how to create and use Lambda functions with CloudFormation, you can use the sample template and code from this walkthrough to build other stacks and functions.

 Related information